Joel Chimelis: Coaching career

 In 2004 and 2005, Chimelis was the hitting coach for the Single-A Savannah Sand Gnats minor league team in the Washington Nationals organization.

 In January 2006, the Houston Astros announced that Chimelis would become the hitting coach for the Tri-City ValleyCats, who play a short season in the New York–Penn League.
 Chimelis continued in that role through the 2010 season.
 In 2011, Chimelis served as the hitting coach for the Astros' Class A Lexington Legends team.
 In 2012, Chimelis served as the hitting coach for the Astros' Class AA Corpus Christi Hooks team, and then served as the hitting coach for the Quad Cities River Bandits, the Astros' low-A affiliate in the Midwest League.

 Chimelis was the hitting coach for the Las Vegas 51s of the New York Mets organization for the 2018 season and continued his role with the Mets’ Triple-A team when it moved to Syracuse in 2019.
 He joined the Los Angeles Angels organization in 2023, coaching for the Triple-A Salt Lake Bees for one season before moving to the Double-A Rocket City Trash Pandas.

+In 2026, Chimelis was named as the hitting coach for the FCL Phillies the rookie-level affiliate of the Philadelphia Phillies.